 - Far North Fishing

 - Eclipse Far North Old Fishing Charters

 - Weipa Sports Fishing – offers Heli fishing too

 Where to go fishing in Weipa

-Weipa is famous for fishing and you perhaps heard many fishing stories from your mates who had been to Weipa already.
-The coastline in Weipa is quite big so there are many places to go fishing.
+Coast of Cape York is famous for fishing and you perhaps heard many fishing stories from your mates who had been there.
+The coastline is quite long so there are many places to go fishing.

-Remember that all waters around Weipa are crocodiles infested so always be cautious and stay away from the water edge.
+Remember that all waters around Cape York are crocodiles infested so always be cautious and stay away from the water edge.

 Great fishing location on the northern part of Mission River on the left of the Mission Bridge.
 Wait for a high tide to catch a king salmon, queenfish or barramundi.

-Mission Bridge, located north of Weipa, is a one-lane long bridge that goes over the Mission channel.
+Mission Bridge, located north of town, is a one-lane long bridge that goes over the Mission channel.